Château du Boisniard A hidden treasure in Vendée at Chanverrie, near Puy du Fou

 The castle, occupied for a time by Republican troops, was in ruins in the early 1800s.
 In 1804, Bertrand de Saint-Hubert bought it and began the first repairs.
 In 1869, Camille Le Tourneur de la Borde and his wife Geneviève Desmée de Lisle acquired the castle and entrusted its restoration to Paul Guillerot, an architect from Vendée.
 He restored the castle's distinct medieval and Renaissance facades.

-• In 1938 , the Paul-Cavallier family, owners of the Pont-à-Mousson forges, bought the castle to house them during the war.
-After the conflict, they returned to Alsace-Lorraine and the estate was made available to the Petits Frères des Pauvres.
-In 1978, Jean and Francine de Suyrot sold the estate to Maurice Durand, a bocage industrialist, who undertook numerous developments and plantations in the park.
+• In 1938, the Paul-Cavallier family, owners of the Pont-à-Mousson forges, bought the castle to house them during the war.
+After the conflict, they returned to Alsace-Lorraine and the estate was made available to the Petits Frères des Pauvres (Little Brothers of the Poor).
+In 1978, Jean and Francine de Suyrot sold the estate to Maurice Durand, a bocage industrialist, who undertook numerous developments and plantings in the park.

-• In 1989, the Englishman Joseph Hepworth completely transformed the castle into a hotel, modifying the outbuildings to accommodate the rooms of the Manor, the SPA, restaurant and the Relais du Boisniard.
+• In 1989, the Englishman Joseph Hepworth completely transformed the castle into a hotel, modifying the outbuildings to create the Manor's rooms, the SPA, restaurant and the Relais du Boisniard.

-Today, the team at Domaine du Boisniard continues to write its history, mixing memories of yesteryear and legends of tomorrow in this preserved corner of the Vendée.
-Château du Boisniard is more than just a prestigious hotel, it is a living witness to the history of the Vendée .
-Every stone and every corner of the estate tells a story, from its Gallo-Roman origins to its recent transformations into a hotel estate.
+Today, the team at Domaine du Boisniard continues to write its history, blending memories of yesteryear with legends of tomorrow in this unspoiled corner of the Vendée.
+Château du Boisniard is more than just a prestigious hotel; it is a living witness to the history of the Vendée.
+Every stone and every corner of the estate tells a story, from its Gallo-Roman origins to its recent transformation into a hotel estate.

 Today's visitors can stroll through the vast landscaped gardens, reminiscent of the irregular parks of the 19th century, and discover the two ponds created by Maurice Durand.
-The former buildings of the farm have been cleverly redeveloped to offer comfortable rooms, wellness areas, and memorable gastronomic experiences.
+The former farm buildings have been cleverly redesigned to offer comfortable rooms, wellness areas, and memorable dining experiences.

 Thus, the Domaine du Boisniard continues to charm and enchant its visitors, while honoring its rich past and looking resolutely toward the future.
 The history of the château is far from over, and each visitor contributes to writing a new chapter in this natural setting.